Welcome to GreenRiters, a blog website dedicated to providing advice and resources for writing scientific manuscripts.

 If you are a researcher, you probably have heard many times that publication in a reputable, peer-reviewed journal should be a major goal of your study.

-I am one of you.
+I was one of you.
 When I heard this statement in the first year of my Ph.D. program, I thought it could only happen in my dream.
 I had never studied in the U.S. before; I had no training in English academic writing; I had no clue what peer-review process was like.
 The funny thing (at least making me laugh now) is that despite a lack of knowledge, I never stopped trying.
 I submitted my first final paper to a journal, and of course, was brutally rejected.
 I did the same thing in the next couple of semesters and got the same results.
 Right before I nearly made to the “blacklist” of several journals, I realized that I got to really learn and understand how to develop a publishable manuscript.

 There are many ways to learn about publishing.
 My previous experience was not completely a waste of time; it allowed me to figure out what worked and what didn’t.
 The learning also came from regular meetings and discussion with my adviser and research supervisor, collaborating with professors and other Ph.D. students, reading published studies, and collecting useful templates and examples.